Stanford University: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 - Arts portfolio (optional, if applicable)

-Application fee: $90 — fee waivers available through the Common App or Coalition App if you have financial need.
+Application fee: $90 — hardship fee waivers available through the Common App or Coalition App if you have financial need.

 Step 2: Submit Financial Aid Forms#